ManuelMarcoteC/verbose_adventure/README.md

 # verbose_adventure
-In this repository I'll be uploading every exercise made to practise and reinforce the knowledge of each subject
+This repository contains all exercises created to practice and reinforce the knowledge acquired in each subject of the Multiplatform Application Development (MAD) program.